pfennigt/e_coli_growth/01_studies/SDY006_InocG_inoc_gradient_G/ASY001_biolector_data/README.md

 1. Number of variables: 4

-2. Number of cases/rows: 28
+2. Number of cases/rows: 60

 3. Variable List:
-	groups: glucose concentration for the annotated point [C-mmol l^-1]
+	groups: inoculation OD for the annotated point []

 	x: time position of the annotated point [h]